KDE/digikam-doc/image_editor/decorate_tools.rst

     The digiKam Image Editor Insert Text Tool

-This tool seems very intuitive to use.
+This tool should be intuitive to use.
 Type in your text and place it with the mouse.
 Use the block settings as you please.
 Choose the orientation with the **Rotation** setting, **Color** from a color space, and **Font** with all their properties.
 You will have to scale the font size to the image size, the larger the image, the larger the font has to be.
 Finally choose to add a **Border** around the text and/or a **Semi-transparent** background.
 Done, it's finished.

-Any text setting you have chosen can always be changed as long as you don't click the **OK** button.
-In saved and reloaded images the text has become part of the image, it cannot be changed anymore.
+Any text setting you have chosen can always be changed up to the point you click the **OK** button.
+Once saved, the text becomes part of the image, and cannot be further edited.